Chokka Trail – coastal hiking trail

 Contact us for assistance with additional accommodation before or after the hike at special Chokka Trail rates, as well as airport transfers.

-Please note that the trail is closed from 16 December to 7 January each year and rates are revised in June.
+Please note that the trail is closed from 16 December to 7 January each year and rates are revised each year in October.

 The beneficiary of the Chokka Trail is the Chokka Trail Coastal Clean-Up drive, who organises regular cleanups of the coastline and other areas.
 By doing this, we say thank you to all our land owners for the privilege to share the beauty of their land, we create a few jobs and we do our bit to keep our ocean clean.
 We also support SANCCOB, the Sea Bird and African Penguin Rehabilitation Centre situated at Seal Point, Cape St Francis.